Modern Slavery Statement

 Relevant policy, procedures and values

-Whistleblowing policy - In 2020, Demant reviewed its Whistleblowing policy which was adopted by Hidden Hearing, please click on the following link: please click on the link.
+Whistleblowing policy: In 2020, Demant reviewed its Whistleblowing policy which was adopted by Hidden Hearing.

 Monitor and Review